Caught Up (Millie Jackson album)

 Caught Up is the fourth album by R&B musician Millie Jackson.
 It includes the hit singles, "(If Loving You Is Wrong) I Don't Want to Be Right", "The Rap" and "I'm Through Trying to Prove My Love to You."
 A concept album, Caught Up follows the story of a woman having an affair with a married man.
 Side A features Jackson singing from the mistress' point of view and Side B is told from the wife's point of view.

+The album was ranked 23 of the best albums of 1974 by Rolling Stone.